"SNe Ia twins" in the Hubble flow, and the determination of H0: The use of twin SNe Ia

 In the previous paper, we found that SN 2013dy is practically equal at late phases to SN 2017cbv (there are no spectra of SN 2013aa at that phase to allow a comparison).
-A comparison shows that the light curve at late phases is slightly more luminous than in SN 2013aa, but coicncides with SN 2017cbv.
+A comparison shows that the light curve at late phases is slightly more luminous than in SN 2013aa, but coincides with SN 2017cbv.
 At very early phases it is similar to both SN 2017cbv and SN 2013aa though slightly redder.
 After maximum brightness, it is also identical to SN 2013aa.
-SN 2013dy has a significant reddening.
-The reddening in the Galaxy is E(B-V)$_{MW}$ $=$0.14 mag (Schlafly \& Finkbeiner 2011), though there are indications that the total reddening might be 0.15 mag.
+SN 2013dy has a the Galactic reddening E(B-V)$_{MW}$ $=$0.14 mag (Schlafly \& Finkbeiner 2011), though there are indications that the total reddening might be 0.15 mag.
 There is the possibility, then, to use SN 2013dy as an anchor.
 The fact that this supernova was discovered a few hours after explosion and had a very intense photometric and spectroscopic follow up (Pan et al. 2015) enables to have many phases for comparison with their SNe Ia twins in the Hubble flow.
 There are, as well, converging values of distance moduli to the host galaxy of this SNIa, NGC 7250, with the use of Cepheids by SH0ES and with JAGB stars by the CCHP.

 SN 2011fe, of the same {\it Branch subtype} as SN 2013aa, SN 2017cbv, and SN 2013dy, is also identified as a very good reference as both SH0ES and CCHP find similar distances to the host galaxy M101.
 SN 2011fe was discovered in its very early phase and was classified as a normal SN Ia (Nugent et al. 2011).
 At maximum light, the color was (B$_{max}$ - V$_{max}$) = –0.07 $\pm$ 0.02 mag.
-The value of (B$_{max}$ - V$_{ max}$) being –0.12 mag in normal SNe Ia, suggests that there is some host galaxy extinction.

 Concerning the luminosity decline parameter of SN 2011fe, Burns et al (2023, private communication) measured a $\Delta m_{15} (B)$ = 1.07$\pm$0.006 mag.